shigeosapsycho/shigeosapsycho/README.md

 I am currently pursuing my B.S. in Computer Science **and** Finance at the [university](https://www.csulb.edu/ "California State University of Long Beach") I attend.

-When I am not actively engaged in anything Computer or Computer Science related, I like to spend time socializing and spending time with my girlfriend.
+When I am not actively engaged in anything Computer or Computer science-related, I like to socialize and spend time with my girlfriend.
 I also enjoy listening to music, driving, and eating at new places while trying new things!

 <sub>*Last updated: October, 2 2024*</sub>